 Now it’s time to design your business card.
 You can make a free one in Canva, a graphic design tool perfect for all skill levels.
 Download your .jpeg or .png file and keep it handy for the next few steps.

-Now that you have your card or .vcf file set up, you’ll need to attach it to a message.
+Now that you have your card set up, you’ll need to attach it to a message.
 The easiest way to do this is through a keyword.

-Keywords are words or phrases that your leads can text to a 10-digit number or designated text short code.
-With SimpleTexting, you can utilize one of our industry-specific short codes, or text-enable a different toll-free or landline number of your choice.
+Keywords are words or phrases that your leads can text to your number.
+With SimpleTexting, you can text-enable a toll-free or landline number of your choice.

 For example, let’s imagine you’re a dog groomer.
-If you’d like to share your business card with someone, you would prompt them to text “GROOMER” to 900900.
+If you’d like to share your business card with someone, you would prompt them to text “GROOMER” to your number.

 When you set up a keyword you’ll need to write something called an auto-confirmation message.
 This is a short message that acknowledges someone has texted in your keyword and shares with them what messages they can expect to receive from you.

-In this instance, however, you would want to use your keyword confirmation message to attach your image and/or .vcf file.
+In this instance, however, you would want to use your keyword confirmation message to attach your image.

 This way, when someone texts your keyword, they automatically receive your business card without you needing to lift another finger!